 Today, there are 89 official Texas Main Street communities all across Texas that range in population from 2,000 to more than 200,000.
 Cumulatively, designated Texas Main Street communities have reported significant reinvestment into their historic downtowns:

-- Additionally, Main Street cities have added almost 31,000 jobs and 8,000 new small businesses to the Texas economy.
+- Additionally, Main Street cities have added more than 31,000 jobs and 8,000 new small businesses to the Texas economy.

 These reinvestments show that there is significant economic development impact from historic preservation.
 TMSP staff works hand in hand with designated communities to help them achieve their goals.